UmarlyPoeta/File_Organizer/README.md

 ## Notes

-- The script assumes that the provided path is valid and accessible.
+- The script assumes that the provided paths are valid and accessible.
+- Ensure that the destination directory exists and is writable.
 - If the directory contains files with no extensions, they will not be moved.

 ## License